bulgariamitko/compucorpJobProject/README.md

 ## Not sure if you find your song?
 Play it!
 I added a functionality when someone click on an album of an artists and list all the songs with there duration to be able to play 30 seconds from the song.
 Any song.
 I think this is a nice addition to the project.

+## Bootstrap modal
+I have used bootstrap modal which is forbidden in the documentary to use, but i have used only the bootstrap modal which if i had more time i will write my own modal, but keep in mind the complex code that it is required in order to do the responsable and scrollable modal.
+Once again im confident that if i had more time i will write my own modal.

 ## Conclusion
 Keep in mind that the code is not perfect and that it could be written better.
 There is always something you can do/write better.
 I'm happy with my final project i hope you will like it too.